Ayodapo/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-This is a game written in python
+This is Rock-Paper-Scissors game written in python.
+In this game a user plays with the computer.